Scott Galloway (professor): Philanthropy

-As of March 2019, Galloway donates 100% of his NYU compensation back to the university.
-He donated $4.4 million to Berkeley for immigrant student fellowships as well as smaller sums to UCLA and NYU.
-In July 2024, he donated $12 million to UCLA and UC Berkeley to establish the UC Excelerator program.
+In 2017, Galloway donated $4.4 million to UC Berkeley for immigrant student fellowships as well as smaller sums to UCLA and NYU.
+In July 2024, he donated $12 million to UCLA and UC Berkeley to establish the UC "Excelerator" program.

 In popular culture

-Galloway is played by Kelly AuCoin in the 2022 series WeCrashed.
-When asked why Galloway was included in the show, co-creators Lee Eisenberg and Drew Crevello credited Galloway's critical blog post about WeWork was a "the Emperor has no clothes moment" for them, meaning that Galloway opened their eyes to the impending doom of WeWork, eventually inspiring the show.
+Galloway is played by Kelly AuCoin in the 2022 television miniseries WeCrashed.
+When asked why Galloway was included in the show, co-creators Lee Eisenberg and Drew Crevello credited Galloway's critical blog post about WeWork as a "the Emperor has no clothes" moment for them, meaning that Galloway opened their eyes to the impending doom of WeWork, eventually inspiring the show.
 Galloway also has a voice-only cameo in season 3 of The White Lotus, where he plays Timothy's lawyer, Chuck.